 There’s something for everyone at this year’s REACH Summit

-REACH Summit 2020 is going online!
+REACH Summit 2021 is online!
 Your church will be able to select from the largest, most diverse set of workshops ever available at a REACH Summit in breakout workshops.

 Here’s a quick look at the different breakout groups to choose from: